 Luis Fernando Guerra: They almost always accept them.
 We haven’t had problems with them not accepting a chick, or with the macaw not wanting to return to the nest due to human presence.
 They are a very manageable species.

 The nesting season starts more or less at the end of January until the end of August, which is when the last chicks finish flying.
-Then at the end of January, the nests are checked, the nests are cleaned, some nests are occupied by bees, which is reported.
+Then … the nests are checked, the nests are cleaned, some nests are occupied by bees, which is reported.
 We manage about 90 to 100 nests and then we only work with the active nests.
 An active nest is one where the macaw lives and lays eggs.

 In the end, there are an average of about 25 to 30 active nests per season.
 The idea is that the same number of birds fly each year—keeping it one to one, one chick per nest.
 That is a good reproduction index for us.